Fleet management costs in 2026: What fleet managers need to know

 Fleet utilization is a key metric that measures how effectively vehicles are being used.
 A higher utilization rate can help offset higher driver wages.
 Companies can implement strategies such as optimizing routes, scheduling, and load planning to improve fleet utilization.
 By maximizing the time vehicles are on the road and minimizing idle time, businesses can reduce overall labor costs and increase profitability.

-How to reduce costs with fleet management software
+How does fleet management software reduce costs?

 1. Utilize fleet telematics data